soundTricker/GasLoader/README.md

   - args1 key Google Docs's key or url

 ## Caution
-- Take care and Security,GasLoader load External Script.
+- Take care and Security,GasLoader load External Script.Please read the script of their own as possible.
+You can't known , if loaded script update to The malicious script.
 - If there are dependencies that must be authenticated to the API, such as side Spreadsheet files read from the outside, and the caller is not calling the same API, I get no authentication dialog.